-What if I don’t have all of the required documents by the application submission deadline?
+What if I do not have all of the required documents ready by the end of the submission deadline?

 When will I be notified about an interview?

 How long is the program?
-Will I have a position once it is completed?
-Will I be paid?
+Is it paid?

-My program allows me to take the NCLEX before receiving my degree.
-Can I still apply?
-(I will have my license even if I am outside of the graduation date range for the program and will get my degree after the program starts.)
+My program allows me to take the NCLEX before I receive my degree.
+Can I still apply even if I will not have a completed degree?

-Is this New Grad Program only for Ronald Reagan UCLA Medical Center, or is it for other locations, as well?
+Is the program only for Ronald Reagan or does it include other locations as well?